nayyarawan/robotquest/ex5/README.md

 ### Start the webserver
 Start from the `/home/vagrant/Code/robotquest/ex5` and type these commands:
  - `npm install`.
 This command tells _npm_ to install all the necessary packages, as specified in the `package.json` file.
 The packages files are downloaded to the `node_modules` directory.
- - `http-server`: starts a simple http server så you can open the application in a web-browser at this URL: http://127.0.0.1:8080 or http://localhost:8080
+ - `http-server`: starts a simple http server that will let you open the application in a web-browser at this URL: http://127.0.0.1:8080 or http://localhost:8080
  - **OBS** the command `npm test` does not start the tests properly ... wil fix (**TODO**)